 A merchant account is a type of bank account that allows your business to accept debit and credit card payments from customers.
 Your merchant account will front your business the funds—minus fees—from the credit card transactions you accept, before your customers pay off their card issuers.

 In other words, the payments from your debit and credit card sales will be deposited into your merchant account, and then transferred to your business bank account.
 It’s important to note, therefore, that a merchant account is distinct from a traditional business bank account.

 How Do Merchant Accounts Work?

-So, a merchant account itself is just the bank account through which your business will receive the money you earn through your customers’ card purchases from your business.
+Once again, a merchant account itself is simply the bank account through which your business will receive the money you earn through your customers’ card purchases from your business.
 On its own, a merchant account does not include other technology or services associated with merchant processing, like card readers, payment gateways, or other software used to accept credit card payments—these accounts are only the banking service that allows you immediate access to transaction proceeds.

-After all of this back-and-forth, your merchant account then begins to front your business the proceeds of the card transaction—minus all of the fees, which we’ll cover in a second—to your business bank account.
+- After all of this back-and-forth, your merchant account then begins to front your business the proceeds of the card transaction—minus all of the fees—to your business bank account.

 Monthly Maintenance Fees

 Most providers will charge you a monthly, ongoing fee for their merchant account services, as well.